Visitor Engagement at Aquariums, Zoos, and Museums for Conservation Impact

-Since our founding in the 1990s, The Ocean Project has collaborated with others to support our network of partner ZAMs to get involved on policy issues, both individually and collectively on a variety of issues (climate change and ocean acidification; fisheries; federal (US) appropriations for environmental education (at NOAA and EPA); campaigns for marine protected areas, in the U.S. with Sanctuaries, Monuments, and other "blue parks" and also rallying our global network of organizations to help with protection of Antarctica and the Southern Ocean; supporting ZAMs and others to get more involved in plastic policy.
+Since our founding in the 1990s, The Ocean Project has collaborated with others to support our network of partner ZAMs to get involved on policy issues, both individually and collectively on a variety of issues (climate change and ocean acidification; fisheries; federal (US) appropriations for environmental education (at NOAA and EPA); campaigns for marine protected areas, in the U.S. and protection of Antarctica and the Southern Ocean.

 Webinar Series: Making Conservation Happen

 The "Making Conservation Happen" webinar series focuses on how to strategically, safely, and cost-effectively get more involved in conservation policy engagement and advocacy.
 The webinars are recommended for those who interact with guests, community partners, public officials, and supporters.